JAMB 2026/2027 Subject Combination for Computer Engineering

 Advertisements

-JAMB subject combination for Computer Engineering 2025 has been approved and released by the Joint Admissions and Matriculation Board.
-If you are aspiring to study computer engineering, it might be so unfortunate to achieve a higher score and be disqualify for selecting the wrong subjects, hence find out in this guide which subjects are relevant to the course.
+JAMB subject combination for Computer Engineering 2026 has been approved and released by the Joint Admissions and Matriculation Board.
+If you are aspiring to study computer engineering, it might be unfortunate to achieve a higher score and be disqualified for selecting the wrong subjects.
+Find out in this guide which subjects are relevant to the course.

 To qualify for admission into Computer Engineering, candidates must select the following four subjects in their JAMB UTME: